PolyU-IOR/HOT/README.md

 ## Getting Started
 ### Prerequisites

 First, install the necessary packages listed in requirements.txt.
+For the PyTorch package, we encourage you to visit the
+<a href="https://pytorch.org/get-started/locally/" title="torch">official PyTorch website</a> to download the version compatible with your CUDA Toolkit.

   ```sh
   pip install -r requirements.txt